 Information on home visiting supported by Tribal MIECHV reflects data provided by the Administration for Children and Families.
 The 2020 Yearbook also draws on public data sources such as the U.S. Census Bureau’s American Community Survey.

 Aggregate service numbers and participant demographics from models’ own data (evidence-based models only)

 State-specific information about home visiting services from evidence-based model data and potential beneficiaries from Census data

-Aggregate service and demographic data for programs led by tribal organizations from five evidence-based models
+Aggregate service and demographic data for programs led by tribal organizations from six evidence-based models

-State-specific information on MIECHV home visiting services from state MIECHV awardees, aggregate data for Tribal MIECHV awardees
+State-specific information on MIECHV home visiting services from state MIECHV awardees, including a table containing aggregate data for Tribal MIECHV awardees

 Partnering in a Pandemic

 In early April, the Rapid Response-Virtual Home Visiting collaborative (RR-VHV) launched to help the home visiting field adapt to changes brought on by the COVID-19 pandemic.
 Despite going live in mere days, the collaborative is firmly rooted in three guiding principles: accessibility, a strengths base, and focus on shared responsibility.

 “Our approach was never a one-sided, ‘Here’s what you need to know,’” says Steering Committee Member Laurel Aparicio, M.P.A.
 “We were very intentional about giving everybody an equal voice and the opportunity to drive the conversation in terms of content and support provided to their peers.”